makamoa/alfred/README.md

 ### System setup

 The use of a separate python virtual environment is recommended for running the provided programs.
-The file "deepnano.yml" is provided to quickly setup this environment in linux systems.
+The file "deepnano.yml" is provided to quickly setup this environment in Linux systems.
 To create an environment using the provided file and activate it do:

 ```bash